-Among the most-feasible opportunities available today for encouraging trade negotiations to stimulate significant market opening, the most obvious is a nonpreferential legally binding partial liberalization of goods and services trade following the WTO's current round of multilateral trade negotiations, the Doha Development Agenda (DDA).
-That continues to prove to be difficult politically to bring to a conclusion, however.
+Among the most-feasible opportunities available today for encouraging trade negotiations to stimulate significant market opening, the most obvious is a non-preferential, legally binding, partial liberalization of goods and services trade following the WTO's current round of multilateral trade negotiations, the Doha Development Agenda (DDA).
+That continues to prove to be difficult politically to bring to a conclusion, however, notwithstanding the progress made at the Bali Trade Ministerial in December 2013 (including on trade facilitation - see Neufeld 2014).13

 Three other opportunities considered here involve prospective sub-global regional integration agreements.
-One is the proposed Trans-Pacific Partnership (TPP) among a subset of member countries of the Asia Pacific Economic Cooperation (APEC) grouping; another involves extending the free-trade area among the 10-member Association of South East Asian Nations to include China, Japan and Korea (ASEAN+3); and the third opportunity is a free-trade area among all APEC countries.12
+One is the proposed Trans-Pacific Partnership (TPP) among a subset of twelve member countries of the Asia Pacific Economic Cooperation (APEC) grouping; another involves extending the free-trade area among the ten-member Association of South East Asian Nations to include China, Japan and Korea (ASEAN+3); and the third opportunity is a free-trade area among all APEC countries.14 Also considered below is a potential opportunity to include on the WTO's agenda, namely, bringing discipline to export restrictions to match those for import restrictions on farm products.